 The answer didn’t matter.
 Whatever the case the Shadows had come and in this town, nothing would be allowed to grow.

-We felt what remained of our hope fade from green to black.
+We felt what remained of our hope wither from green to black.
 It blowed away in the wind in a cloud of ash as we got into the car and left this place behind us in the dust.
 We couldn’t risk the darkness of the Shadow Spring finding us like it had those other parents.
 We couldn’t risk it drying us to husks or the two of us turning to piles of ash to be carried away on the wind with the rest of them…